wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

     If a configuration property is specified in both the **bootstrap.properties** file and the **server.xml** file, the value in **bootstrap.properties** is used until the **server.xml** file is processed.
 Then, the value in the **server.xml** file is used.
 Avoid specifying different values for the same configuration property in both the **bootstrap.properties** and the **server.xml** file.

-    You will now change the log format to json.
-As the bootstrap.properties file does not exist, you will simpoly create it.
+    You now change the log format to json.
+As the bootstrap.properties file does not exist, you simpoly create it.

 14. Create a **bootstrap.properties** file that defines the property **com.ibm.ws.logging.console.format** by executing the following command: